FREE U.S. SHIPPING ON ORDERS $49+

 Fade Discoloration + Prevent New Spots

-Dark spots (hyperpigmentation) form when excess pigment is triggered by inflammation, UV exposure, heat, or skin trauma—often after breakouts or sun damage.
+Dark spots and hyperpigmentation form when excess melanin is triggered by inflammation, UV exposure, heat, or skin trauma — often after breakouts, sun damage, or hormonal changes like pregnancy.

 Frequently Asked Questions